-S______NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,
+NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds,

-\$269,530,000 2024 Series F-1 \$ 2024 Series H (Term Rate) (Sustainable Development Bonds) \$128,195,000 2024 Series F-2 (Sustainable Development Bonds)
+\$ 2024 Series F-1 \$ 2024 Series G (Term Rate) (Sustainable Development Bonds) \$ 2024 Series F-2 \$ 2024 Series H (Term Rate) (Sustainable Development Bonds)

 This Official Statement consists of Part I and Part II.
-The purpose of Part I, which includes the cover page and inside cover pages to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the "Corporation") in connection with the sale of (i) \$269,530,000 principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series F-1 (the "2024 Series F-1 Bonds"), (ii) \$128,195,000 principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series F-2 (the "2024 Series F-2 Bonds" and, collectively with the 2024 Series F-1 Bonds, the "2024 Series F Bonds") and (iii) \$ principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series H (the "2024 Series H Bonds" and, collectively with the 2024 Series F Bonds, the "2024 Bonds").
+The purpose of Part I, which includes the cover page and inside cover pages to this Official Statement, and the appendices to this Part I, is to set forth certain information concerning the New York City Housing Development Corporation (the \ principal amount of its Multi-Family "Corporation") in connection with the sale of (i) \$ Housing Revenue Bonds, 2024 Series F-1 (the "2024 Series F-1 Bonds"), (ii) \$ principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series F-2 (the "2024 Series F-2 Bonds" and, collectively with the 2024 Series F-1 Bonds, the "2024 Series F Bonds"), (iii) \ principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series G (the "2024 Series G Bonds") and (iv) \$ \ principal amount of its Multi-Family Housing Revenue Bonds, 2024 Series H (the "2024 Series H Bonds" and, collectively with the 2024 Series F Bonds and the 2024 Series G Bonds, the "2024 Bonds").
 The 2024 Series F Bonds will bear interest at fixed rates to maturity or to the date, if any, on which the 2024 Series F Bonds are purchased upon mandatory tender at the option of the Corporation.
-The 2024 Series H Bonds will bear interest at a fixed rate from their dated date to but excluding June 30, 2025 (the "2024 Series H Term Rate Term") and are subject to mandatory tender (including at the option of the Corporation) as described herein.
+The 2024 Series G Bonds will bear interest at a fixed rate from their dated date to but excluding [September 1, 2025] (the "2024 Series G Term Rate Term") and are subject to mandatory tender (including at the option of the Corporation) as described herein.
+The 2024 Series H Bonds will bear interest at a fixed rate from their dated date to but excluding [September 1, 2025] (the "2024 Series H Term Rate Term") and are subject to mandatory tender (including at the option of the Corporation) as described herein.
 The 2024 Series F Bonds, which will directly finance socially beneficial projects, are also referred to as "Sustainable Development Bonds."
 See "PLAN OF FINANCING-General-Sustainable Development Bonds."